sumudu718/sumudu718/README.md

 <h3 align="left">👩‍💻 About Me</h3>

-<p align="left">I'm Sumudu Chamika, a passionate and curious intern software engineer with a strong interest in backend technologies, full-stack web development, and machine learning.
+<p align="left">I'm Sumudu Chamika, a passionate and curious software engineer with a strong interest in backend technologies, full-stack web development, and machine learning.
 I love solving real-world problems through code and constantly improving my skills by building projects and learning new tools and frameworks

  🎓 Bachelor of ICT (Honours) Degree - University of Sri Jayewardenepura

- 🏢 Intern Software Engineer at iPay Sri Lanka
+ 🏢 Software Engineer at iPay Sri Lanka

  💻 Currently working on Java, Spring Boot, React, Python, C#, REST APIs, and Full-stack development